 One question that I get asked frequently is how do I process the VAT tax refund in Paris?
-Or how does the tax refund process work in France?
-I can’t even begin to tell you how many messages I’ve received in my email and Instagram simply surrounding this topic.
-Many people think the tax refund process in Paris is complicated, but rest assured it’s not.
-As long as you follow these simple steps you will be receiving your VAT tax refund in no time.
+Many people assume the tax refund process in Paris is complicated, but rest assured it’s not.
+As long as you follow these simple steps, you will be receiving your VAT tax refund in no time.

 What is VAT Tax?

 VAT Tax stands for value added tax, meaning that any goods or services that are bought or sold for consumption in the European Union is subject to VAT tax.

 This tax only applies for European Union members.
 Therefore, consumers from abroad who are shopping and traveling to Europe are not subject to the VAT tax, and are entitled to receive the VAT tax refund.

 How much is the VAT tax Refund?

 On average, you will receive a 12% refund.
 There are some exceptions, for example, pharmacy goods offers a 10% refund, and if you purchase food and books you will receive 5.5% refund.

 - You can not be a member of the European Union (EU).
 Meaning you aren’t living in an EU (European Union) country, living in Europe on a visa, nor have an EU passport or an EU Resident.

 - You must be 16 years of age or order